 International Collaboration Review Committee

-UT aims to facilitate research driven by faculty scholarly agendas.
-The University also seeks to protect faculty, students, and the university from undue risks when engaging with foreign entities, whether those risks arise directly from the engagement or from potential conflicts with various internal, state, or federal policies.
+UT is committed to advancing research driven by faculty scholarly agendas.
+The University is equally committed to protecting faculty, students, and the institution from undue risks when engaging with foreign entities, whether those risks arise directly from the engagement itself or from potential conflicts with internal, state, or federal policy.

-The International Collaboration Review Committee (ICRC), comprised of faculty and research administrators, reviews collaborations with or taking place in countries of concern.
-These countries, as defined by the 2022 Chips and Science Act and Texas Executive Order GA-49, include China, Russia, Iran, North Korea, Cuba, and Venezuela.
-The committee reviews details of the proposed scholarly work and provides researchers with recommendations for maintaining physical and data security and minimizing technical threats like computer viruses and export control violations, and non-technical risks like conflicts of interest and policy violations.
-The committee will not deny projects but will help facilitate productive and secure collaborations.
+The International Collaboration Review Committee (ICRC), comprised of faculty and research administrators, reviews collaborations with or taking place in foreign countries of concern.
+These countries, as defined by Texas Executive Order GA-48, are China (including Hong Kong and Macau), Russia, Iran, North Korea, Cuba, and Venezuela.
+The committee evaluates the details of the proposed scholarly work and collaboration and provides risk assessments and mitigation guidance.
+The committee’s review may include restricted party screening, export control, reputational and funding risk, disclosure requirements, intellectual property risk, physical and data security, and other risks including conflicts of interest and potential policy violations or compliance requirements.
+The committee does not deny projects; rather, it helps facilitate productive, secure, and compliant collaborations.

-Faculty and researchers with planned collaborations or field research in countries of concern, as well as those with in-progress projects, should submit through the web-based ICRC portal information about the collaboration and how it benefits their overall scholarly agenda.
-Prospective collaborations will take review priority.
-The ICRC will review the proposed work and provide risk mitigation recommendations on issues such as:
+Faculty and researchers with planned collaborations or field research in countries of concern, as well as those with in-progress projects, must submit through the web-based ICRC portal information about the collaboration and how it benefits their overall scholarly agenda.
+Prospective collaborations will receive review priority.
+The ICRC will evaluate the proposed work and provide tailored risk mitigation recommendations on matters such as:

 - travel security